imranpollob/my-website-astro-current/src/content/blog/blockchain-fundamentals/07-blockchain-security-common-threats-and-how-they-re-prevented/index.md

 Blockchain security isn’t just about cryptography; it’s about the **economic and game-theoretic design** that makes attacks impractical or too expensive to pull off.
 The bigger and more decentralized a blockchain, the harder it is to compromise.

-As we continue in this series, we’ll dive into **Proof of Work** and **Proof of Stake**—the consensus mechanisms that give blockchain its resilience against many of the threats we just covered.
+As we continue in this series, we’ll dive into [Proof of Work](src/content/blog/blockchain-fundamentals/08-proof-of-work-explained) and [Proof of Stake](src/content/blog/blockchain-fundamentals/09-proof-of-stake-explained)—the consensus mechanisms that give blockchain its resilience against many of the threats we just covered.